amaysim-au/amaysim-automation-exercise-javascript-cypress/README.md

 ### Tests
 1. All tests are in the folder `cypress/e2e`.
 The test files have the name suffix `.spec.cy.js`.
 1. There's currently only one test `cypress/e2e/mobile_usage_history.spec.cy.js`.
 This test does the below:
-   1. Visit the amaysim home page, login as an existing customer and view the dashboad page.
+   1. Visit the amaysim home page, login as an existing customer and view the dashboard page.
 The username and password are read from the environment variables `CYPRESS_USERNAME` and `CYPRESS_PASSWORD`.
-   1. From the dashboard page, click on the mobile service tile go to the mobile plan details page.
+   1. From the dashboard page, click on the mobile service tile to go to the mobile plan details page.
    1. On the Mobile Plan details page, click on the Usage History to see the usage history page, and perform a search in that page.
 1. The tests use the Page Object Model.
 The page classes are in `cypress/e2e/pageObjects`.
 1. This Cypress framework works best in the headed `Chrome` browser.